Peter0x44/GoldeneyeAimbot/README.md

 ## Usage

-For legal reasons, the modified ROM is not available to download directly.
+For legal reasons, the modified ROM is not available to download directly from this repository.

 You must first acquire the original ROM file:
 `GoldenEye 007 (U) [!].z64`